reedx8/Sales-Web-Scrap/README.md

     1. Clear all history in the browser the script is running
     2. Close the Live Sales app
     3. Sign out of Grubhub anywhere else
-    4. Now rerun the app
+    4. Now rerun the app (keep retrying)

 ## Installation Docs